Code-Institute-Submissions/user-centric-frontend-project/README.md

 ##### Linear gradients

-- > Features : background-image: linear-gradient(to right, #fa709a 0%, #fee140 100%); A worm and strong color to keep the attention throught the website and feel welcome as well as triggered to be part of the gym.
+- > Features : background-image: linear-gradient(to right, #fa709a 0%, #fee140 100%); A worm and strong color to keep the attention throught the website with a feelling of welcome as well as triggered to be part of the gym.
 - > Video Section : background-image: linear-gradient(120deg, #f6d365 0%, #fda085 100%); A worm but different linear gradient from the feature section.
-It was made purpositaly to keep the attention of the reader and not keep he or she tired.
+It was made purpositaly to keep the attention of the reader and not keep he or she tired with the same standard.
-- > footer : background-image: linear-gradient(-20deg, #2b5876 0%, #4e4376 100%); different from the entire section.
-A could color to contrast and bring the attention to the reader.
+- > footer : background-image: linear-gradient(-20deg, #2b5876 0%, #4e4376 100%); different from the entire body.
+A cold color to contrast and bring the attention to the reader at the end of the webiste.

 ### Features Left to Implement